yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

   ![Add new region](/images/ee/k8s-setup/k8s-az-kubeconfig.png)<br><br>

 - Complete the **Overrides** field using one of the provided options.
-If you do not specify anything, Yugabyte Platform would use defaults specified inside the Helm chart.
+If you do not specify anything, YugabyteDB Anywhere would use defaults specified inside the Helm chart.
 The following overrides are available:

   - Overrides to add service-level annotations: